Azure/azure-kusto-microhack2/README.md

 ### Task 6: Get familiar with the new table and create a piechart 🎓

 Write some queries to get familiar with this table.

-After some familiarity, write a query to create a piechart of the payments type.
-Use 'tostring' to convert the `payment_type` to a string before rendering the piechart.
+✍🏻 After some familiarity, write a query to create a piechart of the payments type.
+Use `tostring()` to convert the `payment_type` to a string before rendering the piechart.

+For now, the payment types will be represented by numbers.
+We will join the payment type table in a later task.

 Example result: